Today I wanted to cover a topic that isn’t really thought about or talked about much. The concept of bit depth vs. sample rate.

 The differences are VERY SUBTLE.
 That said, it is advantageous to have 24 bit.
 Not because it will make your sound better, but because you will have more headroom and a better noise floor.
 In essence, your sound will have more room to breathe in the digital realm.

-If you guys have any questions or comments, please leave them below or Contact me!
+If you guys have any questions or comments, please Contact me!
 If you feel this article could be improved in some way or have something that you think I should add, LET ME KNOW AS WELL!! 🙂